jazzypants1989/astro-docs-template/README.md

 [Here's a link to the Astro docs about deploying an Astro website.](https://docs.astro.build/en/guides/deploy/)

+## Known Issues

+- The active page in the Table of Contents is not highlighted.
+It works in dev, but not in production.
+I'm not sure why.
+I'm sure it's something simple, but I only just noticed it.
+I'll fix it eventually.

 ## Credits

 I completely stole the initial layout from [The Create-T3-App Docs](https://create.t3.gg/en/introduction).
 Shout out to all the great people working on that project.
 This template was created while making the docs for [QGP](https://qgp.app).
 Big props to [Parasocial Fix/JLarky](https://twitter.com/JLarky) for his awesome project.